STAR: SocioTechnical Approach to Red Teaming Language Models: Safety Content Policy

 This content policy includes specific rules (not disclosed) that fit under three high-level areas, namely: \begin{enumerate} \item Perform or facilitate dangerous, illegal, or malicious activities \item Generate and distribute content intended to misinform, misrepresent or mislead \item Generate sexually explicit content \end{enumerate}

-Within the second topic area, we particularly focus on two rules: 'Generating content that promotes or encourages hatred' 'Facilitating methods of harassment or bullying to intimidate, abuse, or insult others'
+Within the first topic area, we particularly focus on the following rules: \begin{enumerate} \item[1.d.i] Generating content that promotes or encourages hatred \item[1.d.vii] Generating content that may have unfair or adverse impacts on people, particularly impacts related to sensitive or protected characteristics \end{enumerate}